sayoadesokan/sayoadesokan/README.md

 <h1 align="center">Hi 👋, I'm Adesokan Adesayo</h1>

-- 🔭 I’m passionate about technology for change & inclusion.
+- 🔭 I'm passionate about technology for change & inclusion.
-- adesayoadesokan.com
+- 🖥️ I am a software engineer with a proven track record.
+- 2+ years of experience in building software for production.
+- Node.js, TypeScript, and currently learning Ruby.

 <h3 align="left">Connect with me:</h3>
 <p align="left">